 The foam tires are resistant to puncture and are light, solid rubber tires have great traction, honeycomb tires are not only resistant to punctures but also provide traction, standard air tires have better cushion which is good for the children and the extra cushioned air tires provide cushion but have less traction.
 As a parent, you need to take every minute detail into consideration.

-Step Five- Check the Brakes
+5- Check the Brakes

 If you desire an extra-stop mechanism for your child, brakes are an awesome idea.
 Some balance bikes, however, lack brakes.
 For very small children, it can be quite tiresome to use the traditional bike brakes but as they grow older and become ready to use a two-wheel bike, this will assist them to get used to the traditional bike they have been using all along.

-It also permits them to develop a better way of discontinuing the bike without necessarily having to put their feet on the ground.
+It also permits them to +develop a better way of discontinuing the bike without necessarily having to put their feet on the ground.
 Checking the brakes is thus, very important too.

-Step Six- Look at the Footrest
+6- Look At the Footrest

 Another main aspect to check is the footrest.
 The footrest has an anti-slip grip on it that assists your child in resting their feet and be less concerned about accidentally putting their feet to the ground.